-The stomach is designed to have an acidic pH between 1.5 and 3.0 and it is the acidic pH that functions as the bodies first line of defense against pathogenic organisms that can cause food poisoning and parasitic infections that can cause all sorts of digestive problems.
+The stomach is designed to have an acidic pH between 1.5 and 3.0 and it is the acidic pH that functions as the bodies first line of defence against pathogenic organisms that can cause food poisoning and parasitic infections that can cause all sorts of digestive problems.
 If anyone has low stomach acid these organisms may survive and thrive further down in the digestive tract causing a host of gut health issues which is why the importance of stomach acid should never be overlooked.

 Have you ever wondered how 2 people can eat the same food yet one develops food poisoning and the other does not?

 Stomach acid levels may be something to consider!
-Eating food is one of the main ways in which we are all exposed to all sorts of possibly harmful micro – organisms.
-For this reason the stomach is designed to have an acidic pH that acts to disinfect the stomach and kill any harmful bacteria and parasites found within the food.
+Eating food is one of the main ways in which we are all exposed to all sorts of possibly harmful microorganisms.
+For this reason, the stomach is designed to have an acidic pH that acts to disinfect the stomach and kill any harmful bacteria and parasites found within the food.
 Having an acidic pH to kill pathogens entering the body via food is one of the primary functions of stomach acid.

-The other main purpose of stomach acid is to properly break down your protein, especially animal protein as meat can be difficult for the body to digest .
+The other main purpose of stomach acid is to properly break down your protein, especially animal protein as meat can be difficult for the body to digest.
 The main enzyme responsible for protein digestion is pepsin and it is activated by the HCL and works best in the presence of appropriate stomach acid levels so that protein can then be broken down into amino acids and assimilated.

 But what does protein digestion have to do with our health?
-Well protein, when broken down into amino acids is used to build our tissues such as muscle.
+Well, protein, when broken down into amino acids is used to build our tissues such as muscle.
 Amino acids also make up hormones, enzymes and antibodies.

-A deficiency or malabsorption of amino acids can result in the body not being able provide the precursors to make our muscle, hormones, enzymes, antibodies etc.. therefore the body cannot function as it should.
+A deficiency or malabsorption of amino acids can result in the body not being able to provide the precursors to make our muscle, hormones, enzymes, antibodies etc.. therefore the body cannot function as it should.
 Thus a myriad of symptoms that may seem unrelated can be traced back to low stomach acid and malabsorption of amino acids.